 -Reviewed by Vernita Naylor for Readers’ Favorite

 So you’re like me, huh?
-Been sending out manuscripts of picture books for some time, and you aren’t getting anywhere?
+Been sending out manuscripts of picture books for some time and you aren’t getting anywhere?
 It’s okay.
 It was only last week when I realized I’ve been doing it wrong this entire time!
 Say whaaaaat?
 No need to fear!
-Here are some tips to help you send out a better-looking manuscript.
+Here are some tips that can help you send out a better-looking manuscript.

 Settings for the document

 1″ Margins All Around

 Most documents will have this already selected by default, but make sure it’s ticked.

 What this means is that every time you hit the return on your keyboard, it will start typing on the left side, not the center and definitely not the right.

 This just means you don’t need to have the text fill the entire line.
 It will automatically move to the next line when it needs to.
 The lines of text will appear jagged.
 You shouldn’t need to do anything, but if you see that your document is spacing out your letters to fill each line, you’ll need to make sure you do left-aligned text.

 When you start a paragraph and hit the tab key, it will indent .5cm.
 Again, it should be selected by default.

 This gives room for any notes and makes it an easier read.

 Use this font as it is said to be easier on the eyes for someone who reads manuscripts all day.
 There is no need to use any special font for a manuscript submission.
 Make it simple, keep it 12pt.